June 27, 2010

 The disciples found it difficult to understand that the Messiah that the Old Testament foretold would be betrayed, suffer, and die.
-Seeing Jesus only as an earthly King, they argued among themselves concerning which of them should be given status within Jesus’ kingdom.
-Alistair Begg reminds us that despite the lack of humility on the part of the disciples, Jesus did not abandon them, but showed them grace and gave them a lesson in true humility.
+Seeing Jesus only as an earthly king, they argued among themselves concerning which of them should be given status within His kingdom.
+Alistair Begg reminds us that despite the lack of humility on the part of the disciples, Jesus did not abandon them but showed them grace and gave them a lesson in true humility.

 And now, before we pray together, let’s read from Mark 9:30:

 “They”—that is, Jesus and the disciples—“left that place and passed through Galilee.
 Jesus did not want anyone to know where they were, because he was teaching his disciples.
 He said to them, ‘The Son of Man is going to be betrayed into the hands of men.
 They will kill him, and after three days he will rise.’
 But they did[n’t] understand what he meant and were afraid to ask him about it.

 “They came to Capernaum.
 When he was in the house, he asked them, ‘What were you arguing about on the road?’
 But they kept quiet because on the way they had argued about who was the greatest.